alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 You will have to pay a fee for this service.

-The minimum fee for a ‘recovery’ shipment is £1,450 (for example if you’re recycling the waste)
+The minimum fee for a ‘recovery’ shipment is £1,450 (for example if you’re recycling the waste) and maximum cost is £14,380 for over 500 shipments.

-and maximum cost is £14,380 for more than 500 shipments.
+If you’re disposing the waste the minimum cost for one shipment is £1,540 and the maximum cost is £19,500 for 500.

-If you’re disposing of the waste the minimum cost for one shipment is £1,540 and the maximum cost is £19,500 for 500 shipments.
+You'll pay a minimum of £1,700 and maximu  of £24,000 if your journey has an ‘interim’ stop.

-You will have to pay more if your journey includes an ‘interim’ stop, I'll cost a minimum of £1,700 and a maximum of £24,000 for 500 shipments
+You can apply for a refund if you don't send the goods within 12 months, if your notification or rejected or if you withdraw it before you get an answer.

 [Question for SME: Will they be sent an invoice?]